Accounting (ATG) Courses

-Descriptions of courses for the Accounting Department
+Descriptions of courses offered in the Accounting Department

 A study of accounting vocabulary and skill building in the applications of Generally Accepted Accounting Principles to areas such as the accounting cycle, financial statement preparation, cash and inventory control, fixed asset analysis, liabilities and stockholders' equity.
 Offered in online format.